Abhi2114/Image-upload-and-retrieval/readme.md

 ### Install MongoDB locally on your system or set it up on the cloud yourself because the URI in my code won't work for you.

 ### All images uploaded will be stored on the server file system and are just pointed to by on the database(the DB only stores references).
-You can change the code to store them on the database itself if you like.
+You can change the code to store them on the database itself(using GridFS) if you like.